AmpelAstro/Ampel-HU-astro/README.rst

 Ampel components from HU/DESY group
 ===================================

-Contains the following plugin components (as of August 2018):
+Contains as of August 2018:

 T0
 --